gvwilson/sensibleadventures/nardica/nardica.md

 gray thoughts chasing each other aimlessly in her head.
-She half-hoped that Wales would sit with her so that she could be curt with him, but instead, he disappeared into his storage-locker cabin, ignoring Uncle Jack's angry questions about what the hell a civilian was doing with a bomb in his affin' luggage.
+She half-hoped that Wales would sit with her so that she could be curt with him, but instead he disappeared into his cabin, ignoring Uncle Jack's angry questions about what the hell a civilian was doing with a bomb in his affin' luggage.
 *Wait 'til you find out about the other ones,* she thought dully.